 - Co-benefits.
 A co-benefit is any positive impact that is produced by the project above and beyond GHG emissions.
-For instance, if a project creates jobs for local communities or increases biodiversity, these would be considered co-benefits.
+For instance, if a project creates jobs for local communities or increases biodiversity, these are types of co-benefits.

-According to a 2020 report by the World Bank, carbon prices on the VCM start at less than US$1/ton CO2e and increase to US$119/ton CO2e and almost half of emissions are priced at less than US$10/tCO2e.6
+According to a 2020 report by the World Bank, carbon prices on the VCM start at less than US$1/ton CO2e and increase to US$119/ton CO2e.
+And the price for almost half of emissions are at less than US$10/tCO2e.6

 Rabobank, a Dutch multinational banking financial services company, reports that renewable energy projects have the lowest average prices at US$ 1.4/ton CO2e while projects in forestry and land use are on the higher end of the scale at US$ 4.3/ton CO2e.7